 HBA Cares is continuing to work with Mary’s Home to build the second of two Dream Centers.
-Recently the concrete slab was poured for the Family Services Center (pictured below), a new building that will house several administrative and counseling offices.
+Construction of the Family Services Center, a new building that will house several administrative and counseling offices, is underway.
 The administrative and counseling offices are currently housed inside Mary’s Home, and the construction of the Family Life Center will open up more housing space within Mary’s Home for single mothers transitioning out of homelessness.

 HBA Cares Partners with Family Promise to Renovate Mobile Homes for Local Families